harakeke-2024/two-truths-and-a-lie/two-truths.md

 ## Connor Wiltshire

 - I like to row
-- I support Everton
+- I have a dog
-- I have been to space
+- I have a cat

 ## Michael Moll

 - I like dogs
-- I like playing pool
+- I am African
-- I am 2000 years old
+- I am 21